jfroelich/rss-reader/src/pagination/merge-multipage-document-notes.md

 boilerplate per doc, not sure.
 Also, the pager is boilerplate, so maybe there is sufficient overlapping concern that this should not be a separate transform.

+TODO: when testing, mock the fetches.
+So the merge function must be mockable

 Test page

 http://investingchannel.com/article/433394/One-Statistics-Professor-Was-Just-Banned-By-Google-Here-Is-His-Story